 Since this article is restricted to the use of open data at every step, the best current resolution of satellite imagery is 10 meters per pixel, as offered by the Sentinel 2 mission.
 That poses some challenges because such a resolution limits the amount of information we can capture on a small area and may oversimplify urban environments that are naturally more granular in their patterns than what 10m can capture.
 Further research should explore the performance differences when very-high-resolution imagery is used instead.

-The combination of signatures reflecting small-scale urban types and a relatively coarse res- olution leads to another limitation this work faces - the struggle to sample chips in a balanced manner.
+The combination of signatures reflecting small-scale urban types and a relatively coarse resolution leads to another limitation this work faces - the struggle to sample chips in a balanced manner.
 This is most prominent in the baseline image classification problem, where no pixels are shared among chips and all chips need to be exclusive to a single signature type.
 The issue is alleviated by class weights in the neural network architecture, but such a solution is not optimal.
 Is geography relevant in image classification problems, then?
 The results presented above suggest so.
 An introduction of explicit geographical methods to improve image classification models based on spatial imagery proves to be beneficial and makes use of what a unique - spatial

 - dimension offers.
 It requires moving beyond traditionally used pre-trained models that have no sense of adjacency of individual chips/samples.
 We need to take a step towards merging GIS expertise with the one that lies in the field of AI, often based in departments of computer science rather than geography.

-We can also conclude that when properly designed, deep learning models have a lot of poten- tial in characterisation of the composition of urban landscapes, if we want to answer the question from the introduction.
+We can also conclude that when properly designed, deep learning models have a lot of potential in characterisation of the composition of urban landscapes, if we want to answer the question from the introduction.
 How well they perform varies across different signature types, meaning that it will also vary across different types of urban environments when other classification than signatures is considered.
 Nevertheless, we can foresee a variety of applications of models of the

 sort presented and tested in this article.
 The spatial signatures are based on a large number of data sources with limited temporal rate of updates (notably census data, updated every 10 years), making it nearly impossible to do yearly snapshots of classification allowing longitudinal studies of evolution of cities.
 With the classification derived from satellite imagery, we can expect to see a much higher temporal resolution, easily resulting in annual updates, providing a detailed insight into the dynamics of urban expansion, densification and overall change of the shape of cities.
 This is a potential application that is not limited to spatial signatures but can be extended to any classification of urban environments.